 9) As of August 1, 2006, (now subject to an Advisory Agreement effective January 1, 2013) the Company entered into an Advisory Agreement with UMTHGS.
 Under the terms of the agreement, UMTHGS is paid a monthly trust administration fee.
-The fee is calculated monthly depending on the Company's annual distribution rate, ranging from 1/12th of 1% up to 1/12th of 2% of the amount of average invested assets per month.
-During 2013, 2012, and 2011 the expenses for the Company's Advisor were approximately \$1,000,000, respectively, and actual payments made were approximately \$1,125,000 \$731,000, and \$1,808,000, respectively.
+The fee is calculated monthly depending on the Company's annual distribution rate, ranging from 1/12th of 1% up to 1/12th of 2% of the amount of average invested assets per month, however, our Advisor has limited annual the trust administration fee to the lesser of i) 1% of our average invested assets, or ii) \$1,000,000.
+During 2014, 2013, and 2012 the expenses for the Company's Advisor were approximately \$1,000,000, respectively, and actual payments made were approximately \$1,000,000, \$1,125,000 and \$731,000, respectively.
 The Advisor and its related parties are also entitled to reimbursement of costs of goods, materials and services obtained from non-related third parties for the Company's benefit, except for note servicing and for travel and expenses incurred in connection with efforts to acquire investments for the Company or to dispose of any of its investments.
-The Company paid the Advisor \$86,000 as reimbursement for costs associated with providing shareholder relations activities during 2013 compared to \$76,000 in both 2012 and 2011.
+The Company paid the Advisor \$78,000 as reimbursement for costs associated with providing shareholder relations activities during 2014 compared to \$86,000, and \$76,000 in 2013 and 2012, respectively.

 The agreement also provides for a subordinated incentive fee equal to 25% of the amount by which the Company's net income for a year exceeds a 10% per annum non-compounded cumulative return on its adjusted contributions.
-No incentive fee was paid during 2013 or 2012.
+No incentive fee was paid during 2014 or 2013.
 In addition, for each year in which it receives a subordinated incentive fee, the Advisor will receive a 5-year option to purchase 10,000 Shares at a price of \$20.00 per share (not to exceed 50,000 shares).
-As of December 31, 2013 and 2012, the Advisor has not received options to purchase shares under this arrangement.
+As of December 31, 2014 and 2013, the Advisor has not received options to purchase shares under this arrangement.